MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/hardware-support-app--hsa--steps-for-driver-developers.md

 The steps for the app developer are described in [Hardware Support App (HSA): Steps for App Developers](hardware-support-app--hsa--steps-for-app-developers.md).

-HSA is one of the three ("DCH") design principles of [Windows Drivers](../develop/getting-started-with-windows-drivers.md).
+HSA is one of the three ["DCH" design principles](../develop/dch-principles-best-practices.md).

 ## Reserving a custom capability